Badminton player in action

 A Community Sport

-It's common to see young people training in public parks or schoolyards starting in the late afternoon.
+It is common to see young people training in public parks or school yards from late afternoon onwards.

 3